 The trail is named after the most and sought after breakfast along the trail…banana pancakes!

 By no means should this put you off to follow the trail though.
 For most of the must-see attractions it’s unavoidable to find yourself somewhere on the trail anyway.
 Moreover, it’s still very much possible to have an authentic experience.

 It just means that yes, you will encounter other travelers along the way.
-But then again, you’re a traveler yourself and part of the fun is meeting likeminded spirits from all over the world.
+But then again, you’re a traveler yourself.
+Part of the fun is meeting like-minded spirits from all over the world isn’t it?
 Above all, you can expect that infrastructure and facilities for safe and worry free travel are widely available.

 For bus/ferry/train schedules and tickets in South East Asia I always use the transport planning tool below from 12Go.com to book online.
 Especially during high season and public holidays it makes sense to book ahead to secure your seat(s).
 The tool is incredibly easy to use.
 Just fill out your place of departure, your destination and travel date.
 It will show the complete schedule and ticket price of all related transport.
 Make your choice and book instantly.

 Banana Pancake Trail locations